Austin Electrical Permit Requirements

 When you DO NOT need a permit

-• The City's 'Do I Need A Permit?' interactive tool is offered to determine if a project requires a permit based on jurisdiction, property type, and permitting needs.
+• The 'Do I Need A Permit?' interactive tool on the Austin Development Services site is the city's official way to determine if a specific project requires a permit.

 Required permits and forms